mohanad-hafez/car-dealership-system/README.md

-# Car Dealership System (Phase 1)
+# Car Dealership System (Phase 2)

-This repository contains the first phase of the **Car Dealership System**, a Java project developed for the CSC 113 course during the second semester of 1445.
-The project aims to provide a comprehensive understanding of Java programming concepts, including inheritance, polymorphism, abstract classes, and array manipulation.
+This repository contains the second phase of the **Car Dealership System**, a Java project developed for the CSC 113 course during the second semester of 1445.
+This phase enhances the program by handling exceptions, using files for data storage, and providing a graphical user interface (GUI) using Java Swing components.

 ## Project Overview

-The Car Dealership System is designed to simulate the management of a car dealership.
-It allows users to add, remove, sell, and edit vehicles within the dealership's inventory.
+The Car Dealership System simulates the management of a car dealership, allowing users to perform various operations such as adding, removing, selling, and editing vehicles within the dealership's inventory.
 The system also maintains a sales history to track all vehicle transactions.

 ## Project Structure

-The project is structured into multiple Java classes:
+The project is structured into multiple Java classes, including:

-1. **Vehicle**: An abstract class representing a generic vehicle with common attributes such as make, model, color, year, and price.
+- **Vehicle**: An abstract class representing a generic vehicle with common attributes.
-2. **Car**: A subclass of Vehicle, representing a car with additional attributes such as type.
+- **Car**: A subclass of Vehicle, representing a car with additional attributes.
-3. **Motorcycle**: Another subclass of Vehicle, representing a motorcycle with specific attributes such as handlebar type.
+- **Motorcycle**: Another subclass of Vehicle, representing a motorcycle with specific attributes.
-4. **Dealership**: The main class handling dealership operations including managing inventory, sales, and displaying information.
+- **Dealership**: The main class handling dealership operations.
-5. **Sale**: A class representing a sale transaction, including details of the vehicle sold, buyer's name, contact, and sale date.
+- **Sale**: A class representing a sale transaction.
-6. **Main**: The entry point of the program containing the main menu and user interaction functionalities.
+- **Main**: The entry point of the program containing the main menu and user interaction functionalities.
+- **Frame**: A class implementing the GUI for user interaction.
+- **VehicleMenu**: A class providing GUI forms for adding vehicles.
+- **FirstLaunchPage**: A class for the initial launch GUI to set up dealership information.

 ## Functionality